370417/RandomPlacement/README.md

 This time, from fastest to slowest median:
 Method 5 with LinkedList (600.5ms), Method 5 with ArrayList (628.5ms), Method 3 (641.5ms), Method 1 (725.5ms).

+## Conclusions
+It appears that Method 5 using linked lists is best suited for Hivolts.
+Based on the difference between 4 objects in an 8 element array and 33 objects in a 121 element array, method 5 is relatively slower with higher object density.
+It would make sense that the performance of method 1 is unaffected by how many objects are placed becuase shuffling does not care about the contents of the array.
+Method 3 might actually become more efficient the more dense the array is because it might have a higher chance of terminating earlier.

+### Potential Optimizations
+Currently, method 5 using linked lists iterates through a random section of the list for every object that is placed.
+Instead, a list of sorted random numbers could be generated, and then the code would only have to iterate through the list once to place all the objects.
+This was not implemented because of the convenience of using the methods provided by the existing implementation in java.util.LinkedList.